The complexity of Presburger arithmetic with power or powers: Decision procedures and their complexity

-We now discuss the non-deterministic algorithm that decides~$\exists \presexp$ in~$\nexptime$, completing the digression on this algorithm in~\Cref{sec:procedure}.
+We now complete the description of the non-deterministic algorithm deciding~$\exists \presexp$ in~$\nexptime$.
 As a preliminary step, the algorithm runs~\simplify on the matrix of the input existential sentence~$\Phi$, guessing a residue class for each variable and power, and obtaining an existential sentence where all the divisibilities are simple.
 The algorithm puts that sentence in prenex form.
+Afterwards, the algorithm follows~\Cref{algo:top-level} with $\cT = \QF$.
+The algorithm returns a quantifier-free sentence, which we can then evaluate in polynomial time to determine the final output.

-Afterwards, the algorithm follows~\Cref{algo:top-level} (with $\cT = \QF$), but replaces $\text{pop}(Q)$ in line~\ref{top:inner-loop}, as well as other forms of iterations inside~\funcPA and~\funcSem, with non-deterministic guesses.
-More precisely, when calling \funcSem, the procedure guesses a variable $x \in \vec x$ in line~\ref{sem:outer-loop}, iterates (deterministically) over every $(\eta,\sigma) \in H$ in line~\ref{sem:inner-loop}, and guesses only one of the cases in lines~\ref{sem:case-1} to~\ref{sem:case-8}.
+The description above is deterministic, and would be doubly-exponential.
+We now modify it to obtain a non-deterministic exponential-time algorithm.
+We replace $\text{pop}(Q)$ in line~\ref{top:inner-loop}, as well as other forms of iteration inside~\funcPA and~\funcSem, with non-deterministic guesses.
+More precisely, when \funcSem is called, it guesses a variable $x \in \vec x$ in line~\ref{sem:outer-loop}, iterates (deterministically) over every $(\eta,\sigma) \in H$ in line~\ref{sem:inner-loop}, and guesses only one of the cases in lines~\ref{sem:case-1} to~\ref{sem:case-8}.
 As a result, in the non-deterministic version of~\funcSem, the variable $\Gamma$ in line~\ref{sem:union-gamma} contains a single formula~$\gamma$.
 Since $\Phi$ is an existential sentence, the various terms $\sigma$ considered by~\funcSem are always $0$.
-Hence, $\lambda(\sigma)$ reduces to $0$ and lines~\ref{sem:delambda-start} to~\ref{semenov:lambda-sub} have no effect on the procedure, which simply returns a singleton set containing the pair $(\vec x, \gamma)$.
-For the subprocedure~\funcPA, non-deterministic guesses replace the iterations done in line~\ref{pres:line-sub}, as well as the ones performed in line~\ref{simp:loop} of~\simplify (as done in the aforementioned preliminary step of the algorithm).
+Hence, $\lambda(\sigma)$ is $0$ and lines~\ref{sem:delambda-start} to~\ref{semenov:lambda-sub} have no effect on the subroutine, which simply returns a singleton set containing the pair $(\vec x, \gamma)$.
+For~\funcPA, non-deterministic guesses replace the iterations done in line~\ref{pres:line-sub}, as well as the ones performed in line~\ref{simp:loop} of~\simplify (as done in the aforementioned preliminary step of the algorithm).
+As usual, the overall algorithm returns true if one such (non-deterministically derived) formula~$\Psi$ is valid.